brad-luo/web-tools/README.md

-# Web Tools - Useful Online Tools Collection
+# Web Tools - Configurable Online Tools Collection

-A collection of essential web development tools built with modern web technologies.
-This project provides six commonly used tools that developers and designers use daily, with secure authentication and a beautiful user interface.
+A modern, extensible collection of web development tools built with Next.js 14.
+Features a JSON-based configuration system, secure OAuth authentication, and responsive design.
+Perfect for developers who need reliable, fast tools with the flexibility to customize and extend functionality.

 ## 🚀 Live Demo